tlstommy/PiInk/README.md

 sudo bash install

 ```
-## Parts List and Assembly
+## Parts List

-**The PiInk 3D printed mount was designed to work with a Raspberry Pi Zero but the software work with any Raspberry Pi model.**
+**The PiInk 3D printed mount was designed to work with the Raspberry Pi Zero family but the software should work with any Raspberry Pi model.**

+You can buy a Pi Zero from websites like [Adafruit](https://www.adafruit.com/category/105) or [Pimironi](https://shop.pimoroni.com/collections/raspberry-pi).

 ### E-Ink Display